adsr/mle/README.md

 ### Basic usage

-    $ mle             # Blank buffer
+    $ mle             # Open blank buffer
-    $ mle one.c       # Open one.c
+    $ mle one.c       # Edit one.c
-    $ mle one.c:100   # Open one.c at line 100
+    $ mle one.c:100   # Edit one.c at line 100
-    $ mle one.c two.c # Open one.c and two.c
+    $ mle one.c two.c # Edit one.c and two.c
     $ mle -h          # Show command line help

+The default key bindings are intuitive.
+Input text as normal, use directional keys to move around, use `Ctrl-S` to save, `Ctrl-O` to open, `Ctrl-X` to exit.

-Press F2 for help when inside the editor.
+Press `F2` for full help.

 ### Advanced usage: mlerc